French, Dutch join forces to urge EU to show teeth on trade

 The EU should link tariff reductions "where relevant" to the effective implementation of trade and sustainable development provisions and be willing to take action when those provisions are breached, it added.
 "WAKE-UP CALL"

-The European Commission, which handles trade policy on behalf of EU member states, has yet to give a formal response to the joint proposals, which the French and Dutch want to be applied to deals under negotiation and to updates of existing trade pacts.
-The document urges the Commission to inform member states more regularly on the impact that trade deals have on European jobs and domestic industries.
+An official at the European Commission, which handles trade policy on behalf of EU member states, told Reuters the proposals were "timely" and would be taken into account in a policy review announced by Trade Commissioner Phil Hogan and planned for later this year.
+The French and Dutch, who want the proposals applied both to deals under negotiation and to updates of existing trade pacts, urged the Commission to inform member states more regularly on the impact that trade deals have on European jobs and domestic industries.

-It also says a commitment to the Paris Agreement on climate change must be a pre-requisite for any trade pact.
+The document also says a commitment to the Paris Agreement on climate change must be a pre-requisite for any trade pact.
 Trump has decided to ditch the climate pact.
-France has long favored a more protectionist stance on trade.
-As early as his first EU summit in 2017, President Emmanuel Macron said attracting foreign investment should not mean exposing Europe to "the disorder of globalization", and he cautioned the EU against being too "naive" in global trade.
+France has long favoured a more protectionist stance on trade.
+As early as his first EU summit in 2017, President Emmanuel Macron said attracting foreign investment should not mean exposing Europe to "the disorder of globalisation", and he cautioned the EU against being too "naive" in global trade.

 French officials say the coronavirus pandemic has further exposed the dangers of relying too much on competitors such as China for critical supplies and contributed to an increased wariness among EU nations such as the Netherlands and the Nordics that have long supported unrestricted free trade.
 "Countries for which this agenda was seen as very French a few months ago are now shifting," a French diplomatic source told Reuters.
 "There's a sort of wake-up call in Europe."